helix-robotics-ag/ros-helix/Userguide_0_Configuration.md

 d_limits: [0.7854, 1.571, 1.571]
 ws_limits: [[0.055, 0.7854, 0.065, 0.120, 0.7854, 0.085],[0.115, 1.571, 0.150, 0.255, 1.571, 0.150],[0.125, 1.571, 0.165, 0.240, 1.571, 0.185]]
 ```
+Note that all control that relies on the model (incremental and pose-to-pose Cartesian, and direct DxDyL commands) respect the limits defined inside the model.